varlardohaeris/emacs-archives/melpa-stable/fountain-mode-readme.txt

  - Traditional TAB auto-completion writing style
  - Highly accurate pagination calculation
  - Navigation by section, scene, character name, or page
- - Integration with outline to fold/cycle visibility of sections and scenes
+ - Integration with outline to fold/cycle visibility of sections, scenes and notes
  - Integration with electric-pair-mode to insert emphasis delimiters with single key (i.e. * or _)
  - Integration with imenu (sections, scene headings, notes)
  - Intergration with auto-insert for title page metadata
+ - Integreation with which-function-mode to display live-update of current page and page count in mode-line
  - Automatically add/remove character (CONT'D)
  - Toggle syntax highlighting of each element
  - Toggle visibility of emphasis and syntax markup
- - Optionally display scene numbers in the right margin
+ - Optionally display scene numbers in margins
+ - Intelligent insertion of page breaks

 Most common features are accessible from the menu.
 For a full list of functions and key-bindings, type C-h m.